nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## 3. Delete Command : `delete`

-If your task or event has been cancelled, you can simply delete the task or event by typing the command as shown below.
-The index refers to the index of the task you wish to delete.<br>
+If your task or event has been cancelled, you can simply delete the tasks or events by typing the command as shown below.
+You can delete random number of tasks by the first format and you can delete a list of successive tasks by the second format.<br>
+#### Format: `delete <TaskIndex1 TaskIndex2 TaskIndex3...>`
-#### Format: `delete <Task Index>`
+#### Format: `delete <TaskIndex1-TaskIndex2>`
    Examples : <br>
-   delete 1 <br>
+   delete 1 2 3 <br>
-   delete 4 <br>
+   delete 1-3 <br>

-Upon entering the command, the task list panel will be automatically updated and the task would be deleted from the list.
+Upon entering the command, the task list panel will be automatically updated and the tasks chose would be deleted from the list.

 <br>
 <br>